-The 3D View is used to interact with the 3D scene for a variety of purposes, such as modeling, animation, texture painting, etc.
+The 3D Viewport is used to interact with the 3D scene for a variety of purposes, such as modeling, animating, texture painting, etc.

 The header contains various menus and controls based on the current mode.

 Tools and modes in the 3D Viewport header are split in three groups of buttons:

 - Transform Orientations

 Use to select and modify the active Transform Orientations.

 Used to change the reference point (or Pivot Point) used by many mesh manipulation tools.